oppia/oppia-web-developer-docs/Google-Summer-of-Code-2024.md

 - Make sure to handle corner cases correctly.
 E.g. if the learner has done no topics in the science classroom yet, then don’t show that classroom in the list of classrooms-with-topics-in-progress in the learner dashboard.

 - You can assume that, from a product perspective, it's fine to require that a topic cannot be linked to more than one classroom.
 However, if your technical design depends upon this being true, then you should take steps to prevent this from happening (e.g. erroring and refusing to save if the user makes a change that would cause such a state to arise).

+- This project includes changes to the learner dashboard.
+The mocks are based on the redesigned learner dashboard which is currently being worked on in [#18384](https://github.com/oppia/oppia/issues/18384).
+We expect the redesigned learner dashboard to be ready by the time you are ready to implement those parts, but if not, you can implement the new functionality on the existing learner dashboard instead.
+You do not need to tackle [#18384](https://github.com/oppia/oppia/issues/18384) directly as part of this project.
 </details>